top of page

 DO YOU TEACH ONLINE?

-While I do have the capability to offer online tuition in exceptional circumstances, I do not offer online tuition as a standard approach.
+While I do have the capability to offer online tuition in exceptional circumstances (for example, mobility issues and long-distance learning), I do not offer online tuition as a standard approach.
 I've found online tuition to be generally lacking in a crucial part of the learning experience, somewhat unreliable in terms of connectivity/latency issues, and a fair amount of what makes drumming enjoyable often gets lost in translation.

 A pair of sticks, a notebook, and an open-minded attitude are the bare minimum requirements to get the most out of your tuition.
 Ear protection is also heavily recommended as there will always be a small risk of hearing damage when playing loud instruments.
 You wont actually need a drum kit itself to begin taking lessons as quite a lot of rhythm can be taught without.
 However, students that pursue learning the drum kit as a longer-term hobby may struggle without regular access to one.